vanilla/docs/content/help/apiv2/date-filters.md

     parent: apiv2
 ---

-Thre are a lot of endpoints that allow you to filter on a date such as the date that a record was inserted or updated.
-In these cases you can pass a filter value can filter based on a range of values.
+ There are a lot of endpoints that allow you to filter on a date such as the date that a record was inserted or updated.
+In these cases you can filter based on a range of values.

 ## Date Formats